How I Built a High-Performance Markdown Blog with Next.js 15, Syntax Highlighting & Tailwind CSS v4 in 2025

 For styling this blog, I leveraged Tailwind CSS v4, the latest version of the utility-first framework that's revolutionizing how developers approach web design.
 For content-heavy blog projects, Tailwind v4 offers game-changing advantages:

-- β‘ Development Speed That Transforms Workflow: The new high-performance engine makes full builds up to 5Γ faster and incremental builds 100Γ faster, with processing measured in microseconds.
+⚡ Development Speed That Transforms Workflow: The new high-performance engine makes full builds up to 5× faster and incremental builds 100× faster, with processing measured in microseconds.
 For blog development where you're constantly tweaking layouts and styles, this means near-instant feedback during development.
 The first-party Vite plugin integration eliminates the wait time that previously disrupted creative flow.

-and CSS Cascade Layers for better organization, @property
+and CSS Cascade Layers for better organization,@property

-for custom properties, and color-mix()
+for custom properties, andcolor-mix()

-- π οΈ Minimal Configuration for Maximum Focus: Zero configuration required out of the boxβjust install with a single line in your CSS file.
+for sophisticated color schemes.
+These features are particularly valuable for blogs where typography and readability are paramount, allowing for nuanced control over text rendering, spacing, and visual hierarchy.🛠️ Minimal Configuration for Maximum Focus: Zero configuration required out of the box—just install with a single line in your CSS file.
 Automatic content detection eliminates manual template path definition.
 For blog projects where you want to focus on content rather than configuration, this streamlined approach keeps you productive.

 directly in your CSS eliminates JavaScript config files.
-Native CSS variables expose design tokens for implementing sophisticated light and dark modesβessential for blogs where reader comfort across different lighting conditions matters.
-The new P3 color palette ensures your blog looks stunning on modern displays.
+Native CSS variables expose design tokens for implementing sophisticated light and dark modes—essential for blogs where reader comfort across different lighting conditions matters.
+The new P3 color palette ensures your blog looks stunning on modern displays.🧱 Responsive Design Without the Hassle: Dynamic utility values auto-generate exactly what you need without checking scales.
+New features like

 variants, and native container queries make creating responsive blog layouts that work beautifully across all devices remarkably straightforward.